-- 1) An authorized seller may sign the Seller Affidavit (Form-013) by POA only if the principal seller is incapacitated.
-A letter of explanation is required from the holder of the POA and the POA must be submitted to NCHFA. - 2) A relocation company is authorized to sign Seller Affidavits if properly authorized. - 3) Active duty military personnel with a military POA will be reviewed on a case by case basis. - 4) A POA is NOT acceptable if the attorney-in-fact or authorized party is: - a. the lender; - b. any affiliate of the lender; - c. any employee of the lender or any other affiliate of the lender; - d. the loan originator; - e. the employer of the loan originator; - f. any employee of the employer of the loan originator; - g. the title insurance company providing the title insurance policy or any affiliate of such title insurance company (including, but not limited to, the title agency closing the loan), or any employee of either such title insurance company or any such affiliate; or - h. any real estate agent with a financial interest in the transaction or any person affiliated with such real estate agent.
+- 1) An authorized seller may sign the Seller Affidavit (Form-013) by POA as long as we have a copy of the POA for review prior to our loan approval. - 2) A relocation company is authorized to sign Seller Affidavits if properly authorized. - 3) Active-duty military personnel with a military POA will be reviewed on a case-by-case basis. - 4) A POA is NOT acceptable if the attorney-in-fact or authorized party is:

+- a. the lender; - b. any affiliate of the lender; - c. any employee of the lender or any other affiliate of the lender; - d. the loan originator; - e. the employer of the loan originator; - f. any employee of the employer of the loan originator; - g. the title insurance company providing the title insurance policy or any affiliate of such title insurance company (including, but not limited to, the title agency closing the loan), or any employee of either such title insurance company or any such affiliate; or - h. any real estate agent with a financial interest in the transaction or any person affiliated with such real estate agent.